DSH-codes/Caesar-cipher/README.md

 # Caesar-cipher

-Mini-app for encoding messages using the Caesar's ciphering
+Pet-project: Mini-app for encoding messages using the Caesar's ciphering